Structured writing

 Horn and colleagues identified dozens of common documentation types, then analyzed them into structural components called information blocks.
 They identified over 200 common block types.
 These were assembled into information types using information maps.
 The seven most common information types were concept, procedure, process, principle, fact, structure, and classification.

-Some of the problems that structured writing addresses
+Rather than classifying information through paragraphs, structured writing uses these information blocks that typically include images, diagrams, and/or sentences that always appear under a header.

+Origin

+Robert E. Horn, Elizabeth H. Nicol, and Joel C. Kleinman published a journal article titled "Information Mapping for Learning and Reference" in August 1969.